 What: Marmalade Trust is dedicated to raising awareness of loneliness and helping people make new friendships and connections.
-We launched the first ever Loneliness Awareness Week (LAW) in 2017, which reached over a million people.
-It placed the extent of loneliness on the national agenda and actively supported those who took part to increase their social contact and make new friendships.
+The first Loneliness Awareness Week (LAW) placed the extent of loneliness on the national agenda and actively supported those who took part to increase their social contact and make new friendships.
+This year we want to reach even more people.

 Why: Loneliness and social isolation is something we can’t ignore.
 As social creatures, we need to attend to our loneliness just as we would eat if we’re hungry.
 Social connections are fundamental to our daily existence and help give meaning and purpose in our lives.
 We want LAW to be an occasion where people come together and take actions to connect.

-We’re calling on the nation to bake Marmalade ‘Connection Cakes’ to help people connect and start conversations with neighbours and people in the community.
-We’ve teamed up with Hart’s Bakery to offer you a very special recipe to help you join in the fun and get making connections!
+Food and friendship are two themes very dear to our heart.
+We called on the nation to bake Marmalade ‘Connection Cakes’ to help people connect and start conversations with neighbours and people in the community.
+We teamed up with local community hub Hart’s Bakery to offer a very special recipe to help people join in the fun and get making connections!
 Download the Marmalade Friands recipe here.

 Add your event to our interactive map